Baloch handicrafts: Coin work embroidery

-Coin work embroidery is one of the handicrafts of Balochistan that the Baloch generally use to decorate bedspreads or hung under camel's head during ceremonies, and they often hang them on the wall to decorate rooms.
-Balochi coin embroidery is very popular among the Baloch people in Iran and has created a large market and exported outside Balochistan.
+Coin work embroidery is one of the handicrafts of the Baloch that the Baloch generally use to decorate bedspreads or hung under a camel's head during ceremonies, and are often hung on the wall to decorate rooms.
+Baloch coin embroidery is very popular among the Baloch people in Iran and has created a large market and exported outside Balochistan.

-There are two types of coin embroidery: one is made to hang and often has a set of diamond, square and triangle shapes.
+There are two types of coin embroidery: one is made to hang and often has a set of diamond, square, and triangle shapes.
 For this purpose, the fabric is selected in the desired shapes, and according to one's taste, white buttons are sewn on it in a very beautiful way, and small and large mirrors and sequins are placed between the sewn buttons, creating a unique shape.

-Balochi rug and carpet
+Rugs and carpets

-Balochi rug are typically eight feet in length, which made them lighter and easier to transport.
+Baloch rugs are typically eight feet in length, which made them lighter and easier to transport.
 Their material typically includes wool or a mixture of wool and goat hair; newer carpets have a warp made of cotton and sturdy wool pile rugs.

 These rugs are renowned for their intricate designs, durability, and use of natural materials. often used for the warp (the vertical threads), providing a sturdy foundation for the rug.
-Goat and Camel hair, occasionally incorporated for added texture and durability.
+Goat and camel hair are occasionally incorporated for added texture and durability.

 The weaving process can take several months, with artisans often working on horizontal looms.
 Commonly feature geometric shapes such as hexagons, triangles, and rectangles.

 These motifs showcase the artistic vision of the weavers.
 Designs often include camel prints and 'gul' repeat medallions, reflecting the significance of camels to the nomadic lifestyle of the Baloch tribes.
 Traditional colors include deep reds, blues, and browns, achieved using natural dyes from local plants.